kreuzwerker/terraform-provider-docker/docs/resources/container.md

 - `attach` (Boolean) If `true` attach to the container after its creation and waits the end of its execution.
 Defaults to `false`.
 - `capabilities` (Block Set, Max: 1) Add or drop certrain linux capabilities. (see [below for nested schema](#nestedblock--capabilities))
 - `command` (List of String) The command to use to start the container.
 For example, to run `/usr/bin/myprogram -f baz.conf` set the command to be `["/usr/bin/myprogram","-","baz.con"]`.
+- `container_read_refresh_timeout` (Number) The total number of seconds to wait for the container to reach status 'running'.
 - `cpu_set` (String) A comma-separated list or hyphen-separated range of CPUs a container can use, e.g. `0-1`.
 - `cpu_shares` (Number) CPU shares (relative weight) for the container.
 - `destroy_grace_seconds` (Number) If defined will attempt to stop the container before destroying.
 Container will be destroyed after `n` seconds or on successful stop.